 Law Enforcement Training Center

 Mark Aeling continues to work with the NCLETC Project Team on aspects related to the fabrication and installation of his sculpture, Acumen, at the Northern Colorado Law Enforcement Training Center.
-This artwork, which symbolizes dedication, training and swift response, is illustrated through the prehistoric Ammonite, which thrived in this region during prehistoric times.
-Installation of Acumen is expected in early December 2020
+Installation of Acumen is expected in March 2021.

 January 2020: Artwork Design Presentation